Today would have been, Our 37th Wedding anniversary...

 Fast forward to 3:45am Saturday, August 22nd, 1981.
 It's our third date.
 The beach.
 I was off duty and I had injured my back.
 I now could stand up straight with the help of codeine and acetaminophen.
 I despised drugs as well back then.
 So, I decided after feeling loopy for a day.
 I had enough.
 However, the stuff was powerful.
 I was still a little loopy, even though my last dose was twelve hours before.
 He, the new date guy, Norman had just gotten off from work and we'd decided to have our third date down at the beach.
 I was staying with my Mom and little sister for the time being.

 I decide I feel good enough to try and hurry, so I go into what I think is a calm jog up our walkway.
 All of a sudden I realize I feel like I'm flying.
 Then I realize I am.
-Yes, I fly totally forgetting there are three stairs I have to step to get to the porch to the front door.
+Yes, I fly into the air, totally forgetting there are three stairs I have to step up to get to the porch and then front door.
 I trip over...ehhh hmmm.
 Fly over the stairs, kind of like Superman, but short-lived.
 I land face and chest (what little I have) down on the porch.
 The top of my head misses the screen door by about four inches.
 I now figure I just killed the plan 'B' for life I had not planned on.
 So, Oh well...
 I start to laugh hysterically, expecting to hear car wheels squealing away.
 Thinking, 'Norman would not want this disaster in his life.
-Yet to 'Escape now while it's safe.'
+And to 'Escape now while it's still safe.'

 Instead, at the same time as I'm laughing so hard and